New Pump.fun tokens can launch and trade against USDC, creating a dollar-native lane for projects built around real treasury accounting.

 - USDC pairtraders enter with stablecoin liquidity

-- stock basketMint can buy market exposure with gross fees
+- stock basketMint buys market exposure with fees

-- Holder payoutsrealized net profits flow back in USDC terms
+- Holder payoutsrealized gains route back in USDC

 Solana already has a massive stablecoin pool.
-The Basis is built for traders who would rather deploy USDC than take a second SOL trade.
+The Basis is built for traders who want onchain exposure without being forced into SOL-pair volatility.

-Stocks trade in dollars, investors think in dollars, and this token can finally route revenue, NAV, and distributions through the same unit.
+Stocks trade in dollars, companies report in dollars, and investors think in dollars.
+The Basis keeps revenue, NAV, and distributions in one unit.

 Analytics